MalikMAlna/trainer/README.md

 - Frontend: The frontend of the trAIner app is built using Next.js and Tailwind CSS, offering a responsive and engaging user interface.

-- Backend: The Python backend powers the core functionalities of the app, integrating various AI services:
+- Backend: The FastAPI Python backend powers the core functionalities of the app, integrating various AI services:

   - OpenAI: The backend utilizes OpenAI for speech-to-text conversion and for generating text-based responses.